 Understanding The Depreciation Report

-In my experience, buyers hone in on one aspect when looking at the Depreciation Report (DR): Does the strata corporation have enough money in the Contingency Reserve Fund (CRF) to complete the repairs/replacements identified in the DR?
+Buyers typically hone in on one aspect when looking at the Depreciation Report (DR): Does the strata corporation have enough money in the Contingency Reserve Fund (CRF) to complete the repairs/replacements identified in the DR?

 If the answer is no, and there is scheduled maintenance for next year, then look at the amount of the cost of this repair/replacement.
-Depending on the cost, a buyer should expect an increase of monthly contributions to the CRF fund.
+Depending on the cost, a buyer should expect an increase in monthly contributions to the CRF fund.
 This means that something has to be cut, or your strata fees will have to increase.
 If it is a big item then expect an assessment coming to the strata lot owners.
-Whomever owns the strata lot, at the time the assessment is approved by the council is responsible for paying the full assessment.
+Whoever owns the strata lot, at the time the assessment is approved by the council is responsible for paying the full assessment.

-My notes on the Depreciation Report:
+Notes on the Depreciation Report: